Curcumin: Pharmacology

 Curcumin, which shows positive results in most drug discovery assays, is regarded as a false lead that medicinal chemists include among "pan-assay interference compounds".
-This attracts undue experimental attention while failing to advance as viable therapeutic or drug leads, although some derivatives of curcumin such as EF-24 have seen a significant amount of research.
+This attracts undue experimental attention while failing to advance as viable therapeutic or drug leads, although some derivatives of curcumin such as EF-24 have been well-studied.

 Factors that limit the bioactivity of curcumin or its analogs include chemical instability, water insolubility, absence of potent and selective target activity, low bioavailability, limited tissue distribution, and extensive metabolism.
 Very little curcumin escapes the GI tract and most is excreted in feces unchanged.
 If curcumin enters plasma in reasonable amounts, there is a high risk of toxicity since it is promiscuous, and interacts with several proteins known to increase the risk of adverse effects, including hERG, cytochrome P450s, and glutathione S-transferase.

 Safety

+Although curcumin has been assessed in numerous laboratory and clinical studies, it has no medical uses.
+Its instability, reactivity, and poor bioavailability, make curcumin an unlikely drug candidate.
+Curcumin exhibits numerous interference properties which may lead to misinterpretation of results.

+Between 1995 and 2017, the US government funded US$150 million in biomedical research into curcumin through the National Center for Complementary and Integrative Health.
+No support was found for curcumin as a medical treatment.

 As a component of turmeric, curcumin may interact with prescription drugs and dietary supplements.
 In high amounts, it may be unsafe for women during pregnancy.
 It may cause side effects, such as nausea, diarrhea, hives, or dizziness.
-Between 2004 and 2022 there were ten cases of liver injury caused by cucumin herbal and dietary supplement.
+Between 2004 and 2022 there were ten cases of liver injury caused by curcumin herbal and dietary supplements.
 Curcumin is a contact allergen.

-Two preliminary clinical studies in cancer patients consuming high doses of curcumin (up to 8 grams per day for 3–4 months) showed no toxicity, though some subjects reported mild nausea or diarrhea.

 The intended use of curcumin as a food additive is generally recognized as safe by the U.S. Food and Drug Administration.

-Medical research

-Although curcumin has been assessed in numerous laboratory and clinical studies, it has no medical uses established by well-designed clinical research.
-According to a 2017 review of more than 120 studies, curcumin has not been successful in any clinical trial, leading the authors to conclude that "curcumin is an unstable, reactive, non-bioavailable compound and, therefore, a highly improbable lead".
-Curcumin exhibits numerous interference properties which may lead to misinterpretation of results.

-The US government has supported US$150 million in research into curcumin through the National Center for Complementary and Integrative Health, and no support has been found for curcumin as a medical treatment.
-Curcumin has been identified by the U.S. Food and Drug Administration as a "fake cancer 'cure'".